AdamCarballo/Unity-MultiPool/README.md

 If you use the object on other lists or arrays, remember to also remove it.<br>
 I also recommend to reset `Rigidbody.velocity`if the object uses physics.

-Define the pool to be used with `ObjectPoolEmitter.cs` popup in the inspector.<br>
-Keep in mind that you first need to **Save Object Pools** if the popup appears empty.

-Using `ObjectPoolEmitter.Generate()` will return an object from the desired pool already activated and ready to be used.<br>
-`Generate()`can also return `null`if the pool is empty and `canGrow`is set to false.

 <br>
 Demo